4 days helping wild animals in East Gippsland.

-Just by being there, you are helping wildlife – your Wildlife Guide records all species seen and uploads this data to online atlasses for conservation purposes.
+Just by being there, you are helping wildlife – your Wildlife Guide records all species seen and uploads this data to online atlasses for wildlife conservation purposes.

 In addition you will be offered the opportunity to remove Ghost Net – discarded fishing net – from the beach at Cape Conran on the third day.
 It is fun and easy, and over the last three years we have removed large quantities of this dangerous hazard to marine life.
 In fact we’ve removed so much that we are rapidly running out of ghost net on the headland, and if we can’t find any we will do a beach clean-up instead.
 Read about our progress here.

 These activities are completely optional, no obligation and take up very little time.
 All guests who provide their email address will receive a certificate of thanks, and will be provided with use of all equipment necessary to perform the tasks.